-BSH-100 Stereo Headphones + BlueNa iPod Adaptor
+BSH-100 Stereo Headphones + BlueNa iPod Adaptor full review

 The BSH-100’s have a black frame, silver earpieces (where the controls sit) and comfortable cushions where they rest against the ear.
 There are two LED activity lights (blue and red) on the right earpiece – the blue light flashes to indicate activity on the Bluetooth network – which are the only ostentatious thing about these headphones.